Certification requirements are the same for navigators and CACs.

 Certification is confirmed once a background check has cleared, training has been completed, and knowledge assessments have been passed.
 Once an individual is certified, they will receive by email an unique assister ID number to use when assisting consumers.

-Authorized agency administrators can use the Assister Management Program (AMP) account to monitor their staff during the certification completion process of the status.
+Authorized agency contacts can use the Assister Management Program (AMP) account to monitor staff progress through the certification process.